AngelPenalver/ecommerce-api/README.md

 # ecommerce-api

-REST API for an e‑commerce platform built with **NestJS**, **TypeORM**, and **PostgreSQL**.
+REST API for an e-commerce platform built with **NestJS**, **TypeORM**, and **PostgreSQL**.
 It includes JWT authentication for both Users and Developers, product and category management, and project tracking.

 ## Tech stack